techidaily/site-fox-helps/source/_posts/new-2024-approved-scale-up-snaps-no-loss-in-detail.md

 ![ best image enlarger ](https://images.wondershare.com/filmora/article-images/waifu2x-online-image-enlarger.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/f-yPCh24EsA?si=3z8FAd_lMZeAjug7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This simple online image enlarger is based on a **Deep Convolutional Neural Network** and it can also produce the **Anime style art**.
 You can import an image by either **copying its URL** or by clicking on the **Choose a File button**.
 After you upload a photo you can choose between **Artwork and Photo styles**, select the **Photo option** and set a new level **of Noise Reduction**.
 When done, pick the **Upscaling option** that best fits the picture you’re enlarging and then click on the **Convert icon** to complete the process.
 Even though Waifu2x lets its users upscale images effortlessly, its tools are rudimentary.
 Using a more powerful photo editor will grant you more control over the photo enlargement process.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/hHPljBHrvkA?si=HwdfDM9rlbABSIrx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Enlarging Photos Without Quality Loss on Windows and Mac OS